ar3thien/ar3thien.github.io/_posts/2021-02-13-aws-org-billing-alerts.md

 # __Introduction__
 ---
 <br>
-One of my needs was to closely monitor AWS accounts daily spending in a multi-account environment.
+One of the needs was to closely monitor AWS accounts daily spending in a multi-account environment.
 Multiple AWS accounts are usually part of AWS organizations and found in many enterprises that would like to split their prod, pre-prod, and test environments.
-Accounts can grow exponentially if the strategy is to split the accounts by activity as well.
-For someone governing the whole spending enveloppe, you need to ensure that a certain account does not exceed a certain amount.
+Accounts can grow exponentially if the strategy is to split the accounts per activity as well.
+For someone governing the whole spending envelope, you need to ensure that a certain account does not exceed a certain amount.
 Also amounts can be different from account A to account B.

 # __The Solution__
 ---